Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 Asparagus is a great green vegetable that will complement your steak and potatoes.
 You can cook the asparagus on the grill, too, for maximum efficiency!

 - Wash the asparagus and snap the tough ends off.

 - Shake some sea salt over them.

-- Put on the grill and cover for about 3 - 4 minutes.
+- Put on the grill and cover for about 3 to 4 minutes.

-- Turn over and grill the other side another 3 or 4 minutes.
+- Turn over and grill the other side another 3 to 4 minutes.

 This hardcover book contains a myriad of photos, something I find necessary in cookbooks.
 In addition to the recipes, it explains how to prepare meat deliciously.
-The book also provides background information of the different meat cuts and techniques from all over the world.
-A great guide for all meat lovers and not just beef dishes.
-The book contains preparations for poultry, game, pork, lamb, goat and even broths and consommes.
+The book also provides background information on the different meat cuts and techniques from all over the world.
+A great guide for all meat lovers and not just beef dishes, the book contains preparations for poultry, game, pork, lamb, goat, and even broths and consommes.

 Witzel, T. (1995).
 Barbeque Genius.
 Broil King.

 Ted Witzel was a lover of barbeque and created mouth-watering recipes that became a staple booklet that came with all Broil King grill purchases.
 I was the lucky recipient of one of these booklets.
 The marinade featured above is a recipe from the booklet.
 This marinade created the best tasting grilled steak I have ever tasted.
 Better than any restaurant prepared steak!